-With 241 years of tradition behind it, the Fourth of July is one of America’s most cherished holidays.
-It's when we celebrate our nation's mythology with a day off, a backyard barbecue, and plenty of fireworks.
-But with all that history, you'd be forgiven if you didn’t know quite everything about July 4.
-So from the true story behind the signing of the Declaration of Independence, to some staggering hot dog statistics, here are 10 things you might not know about the Fourth of July.
+The Fourth of July is packed with backyard barbecues and plenty of fireworks.
+With more than 200 years of history and tradition behind it, you'd be forgiven if you didn’t know everything about America’s Independence Day.
+From the true story behind the signing of the Declaration of Independence to some staggering hot dog statistics, here are 10 things you might not know about the Fourth of July.

-It might make for an iconic painting, but that famous image of all the Founding Fathers and Continental Congress huddled together, presenting the first draft of the Declaration of Independence for July 4, 1776 signing, isn’t quite how things really went down.
-As famed historian David McCullough wrote, “No such scene, with all the delegates present, ever occurred at Philadelphia.”
+It might make for an iconic painting, but that famous image of all the Founding Fathers and Continental Congress huddled together, presenting the first draft of the Declaration of Independence for a July 4, 1776, signing isn’t quite how things really went down.
+As historian David McCullough wrote, “No such scene, with all the delegates present, ever occurred at Philadelphia.”

 It’s now generally accepted that the Declaration of Independence wasn’t signed on the Fourth of July—that’s just the day the document was formally dated, finalized, and adopted by the Continental Congress, which had officially voted for independence on July 2 (the day John Adams thought we should celebrate).
-Early printed copies of the Declaration were signed by John Hancock and secretary Charles Thomson to be given to military officers and various political committees, but the bulk of the other 54 men signed an official engrossed (finalized and in larger print) copy on August 2, with others to follow at a later date.
+John Hancock and Charles Thomson signed early printed copies of the Declaration to be given to military officers and various political committees, but the bulk of the other 54 men signed an official engrossed (finalized and in larger print) copy on August 2, with others following at a later date.
 Hancock (boldly) signed his name again on the updated version.

 After years of pent-up frustration, the colonies let loose upon hearing the words of the Declaration of Independence in 1776.
-Military personnel and civilians in the Bowling Green section of Manhattan tore down a statue of King George III and later melted it into bullets; the King’s coat of arms was used as kindling for a bonfire in Philadelphia; and in Savannah, Georgia, the citizens burnt the King in effigy and held a mock funeral for their royal foe.
+Military personnel and civilians in the Bowling Green section of Manhattan tore down a statue of King George III and later melted it into bullets [PDF]; Philadelphia patriots used the king's coat of arms as kindling for a bonfire; and in Savannah, Georgia, the citizens burned the king in effigy and held a mock funeral for their royal foe.

 “The evening was closed with the ringing of bells, and at night there was a grand exhibition of fireworks, which began and concluded with thirteen rockets on the commons, and the city was beautifully illuminated.
 Every thing was conducted with the greatest order and decorum, and the face of joy and gladness was universal.”

 There were even ships decked out in patriotic colors lining harbors and streamers littering city streets.
-Once you get past the mock funerals and rioting of 1776, modern Independence Day celebrations have stuck pretty close to the traditions started in 1777.
+Modern Independence Day celebrations have stuck pretty close to the traditions started in 1777.

-The tradition of eating salmon on the Fourth of July began in New England as kind of a coincidence.
-It just so happened that during the middle of the summer, salmon was in abundance in rivers throughout the region, so it was a common sight on tables at the time.
-It eventually got lumped in to the Fourth and has stayed that way ever since, even with the decline of Atlantic salmon.
+The tradition of eating salmon on the Fourth of July essentially began in New England as a coincidence.
+During the middle of the summer, salmon was abundant in rivers throughout the region, so it was a common sight on tables at the time.
+The dish eventually got lumped into the Fourth and has stayed that way ever since, even with the decline of Atlantic salmon.

 To serve salmon the traditional New England way, you’ll have to pair it with some green peas.
 And if you’re really striving for 18th-century authenticity, enjoy the whole meal with some turtle soup, like John and Abigail Adams supposedly did on the first Fourth of July.
 (You can still be a patriot without the soup, though.)

 Massachusetts recognized the Fourth of July as an official holiday on July 3, 1781, making it the first state to do so.
-It wasn't until June 28, 1870 that Congress decided to start designating federal holidays [PDF], with the first four being New Year’s Day, Independence Day, Thanksgiving, and Christmas.
+Congress didn’t even begin designating federal holidays until June 28, 1870 [PDF], with the first four being New Year’s Day, Independence Day, Thanksgiving, and Christmas.
 This decreed that those days were holidays for federal employees.

 However, there was a distinction.
 The Fourth was a holiday “within the District of Columbia” only.
-It would take years of new legislation to expand the holiday to all federal employees.
+It took years of new legislation to expand the holiday to all federal employees.

-Eighty-five years before the Fourth of July was even recognized as a federal holiday, one tradition began that continues to this day.
+Eighty-five years before the government recognized the Fourth of July as a federal holiday, one tradition began that continues to this day.
 Billed as “America’s Oldest Fourth of July Celebration,” the town of Bristol, Rhode Island, has been doing Independence Day right since 1785.

-The festivities began just two years after the Revolutionary War ended, and 2017 will be its 232nd entry.
-Over the years the whole thing has expanded well beyond July 4; the town of 23,000 residents now begins to celebrate the United States on Flag Day, June 14, all the way through to the 2.5-mile July 4 parade.
+The festivities began just two years after the Revolutionary War ended, and 2023 will be its 238th anniversary.
+Over the years, the whole thing has expanded well beyond July 4; the town of about 23,000 residents now begins to celebrate the United States on Flag Day, June 14, all the way through to the 2.5-mile July 4 parade.
 What began as a “patriotic exercise”—meaning church services—has morphed into a cavalcade of parades, live music, food, and other activities.

-According to the American Pyrotechnics Association, around 15,000 fireworks displays will take place for the Fourth of July holiday (even if some aren’t exactly on July 4).
-Though pricing varies, most small towns spend anywhere from $8000-$15,000 for a fireworks display, with larger cities going into the millions, like the Boston Pops Fireworks Spectacular at around $2.5 million.
+According to a 2017 American Pyrotechnics Association projection, around 15,000 fireworks displays occur for the Fourth of July holiday (even if some aren’t exactly on July 4).
+Though pricing varies, most small towns spend anywhere from $8000 to $15,000 for a fireworks display, with larger cities going into the millions, like the Boston Pops Fireworks Spectacular that averages more than $2 million.

-Americans will spend big on food and drinks this Fourth.
-Big to the tune of around $7.1 billion when all is said and done, according to the National Retail Federation.
-This includes food and other cookout expenses, averaging out to about $73 per person participating in a barbecue, outdoor cookout or picnic.
+For 2023, the National Retail Federation predicts Americans will spend around $9.5 billion on tasty treats to celebrate the Fourth of July.
+This includes food and other cookout expenses, averaging out to about $93 per person participating in a barbecue, outdoor cookout, or picnic.

 You probably know that both Thomas Jefferson and John Adams died on July 4, 1826—50 years to the day after the Declaration of Independence was adopted.
 They’re not the only presidents to have died on the Fourth, though; James Monroe—the nation’s fifth president—died just a few years later on July 4, 1831.